dotai315/C_Device_Driver_Learning/README.md

 <p><b>num</b> is an integer variable(optional) otherwise NULL</p>
 <p><b>perm</b> is the usual permissions value</p>
 <h3>module_param_cb()</h3>
 <p>This macro is used to register the callback.
-Whenever the argument (parameter) got changed, this callback function will be called.
-I think you don’t understand.
-Let me explain it properly.</p>
+Whenever the argument (parameter) got changed, this callback function will be called.</p>
 <h1>48.
 Reference</h1>
 <ol>
     <li>https://embetronicx.com/tutorials/linux/device-drivers/</li>